 How to air dry Cayenne peppers?

-This is a kind of ancient and nomadic way to dry the cayenne peppers by simply hanging the peppers on a string or gauge wire and letting the sun heat and air dry these cayenne peppers.
-The summertime is the best time to try this method as the process will be quicker than other times.
+The summertime is the best time to try this method as the process will be quicker than at other times.
 The cayenne peppers take a week or two to air-dry well.

 How to store cayenne peppers effectively?

 The cayenne peppers when dried thoroughly – by thoroughly we mean to dry every drop of water in cayenne pepper if you have followed the above steps properly, you don’t need to worry!
 They can be stored in an airtight dry container for a year though you can store them for more the color fades away and tastes as well.

 Just make sure that moisture stays away from your cayenne peppers and doesn’t cause mold.
 Dried cayenne peppers can also be frozen using a well-sealed bag or container.
 Use dried cayenne peppers whenever you want.
 Still, confused about how to use dried cayenne peppers?
 Read below!

 How to use dried cayenne peppers?